threeaccents/mahi/README.md

  - Flip `?flip=true`
  - Flop `?flop=true`
  - Zoom `?zoom=2`
- - Black n White `?bw=true`
+ - Black and White `?bw=true`
  - Quality(JPEG), Compression(PNG) `?quality=100` `?compression=10`
  - Format conversion `format is based on the file extension.
 To transform a png to webp, just use the .webp extension.`

-All queries can be used together with each other.
+All queries can be used together.
 For example, to resize the width, make the image black and white, and change the format to webp the params would look like this:
 ```
 https://yourdomain.com/myimage.webp?width=100&bw=true
 ```